RektPunk/GithubTemplate/README.md

-# About
+# GithubTemplate

-Easy github template for beginners.
+An easy github template for beginners.

-# Getting Started
+### Getting Started
 1. Smash `Use this template`

 2. Install requirements & pre-commit